Corporate Animals: Production

 Principal photography began in June 2018, in Santa Fe, New Mexico.

 Release

 It had its world premiere at the Sundance Film Festival on January 29, 2019.
 Shortly after, Screen Media Films acquired distribution rights to the film.
 It was released on September 20, 2019.

 Reception

 On the review aggregator website Rotten Tomatoes, 25% of 51 reviews are positive, with an average rating of 4.1/10.
 The website's critical consensus reads, "Corporate culture may seem like easy pickings for satire, but the middling Corporate Animals proves even the broadest targets can be missed."
-Metacritic, which uses a weighted average, assigned a score of 31 out of 100 based on 15 critics, indicating "generally unfavorable reviews".